 Remember, the media went nuts.

-Then you got criminal referrals likely out of the Horowitz Pfizer report.
+Then you got criminal referrals from Nunes, then you got criminal referrals likely out of the Horowitz Pfizer report.

-Uh, then you've got Uber looking into all the leaking that went on.
+Then you've got Uber looking into all the leaking that went on.

-Um, and on top of that, we've got even much more than that.
+And on top of that, we've got even much more than that.

-All right, we're gonna get comments, commentary.
+All right, we're going to get comments, commentary.

 Greg Jarrett, David Schoen, and also Andy McCarthy, great piece that he wrote in the New York Post today coming up.

-All right, 25 till the top of the hour, 800, 941 Sean.
+All right, 25 till the top of the hour, 800-941 Sean, if you want to be a part of the program.

-If you want to be a part of the program, some other breaking news is has to do with Judicial Watch, which I think is Very, very smart on their part, and they've actually done a lot of good work.
+Some other breaking news has to do with Judicial Watch, which I think is very, very smart on their part.

-Um, we just got back one of their reports, what, a week or week and a half or so ago, and we found out a lot of information of internal communications uh within the FBI when they actually discovered holy crap, Hillary Clinton does have top secret uh and classified information on this server,
+We just got back one of their reports, what, a week or a week and a half or so ago, and we found out a lot of information of internal communications Within the FBI, when they actually discovered, holy crap, Hillary Clinton does have top secret and classified information on this server, and they only sampled 40 emails, over 60,000 of them, 33,000 subpoenaed, then, of course,

-and they only sampled 40 emails with over 60,000 of them, 33,000 subpoenaed, then of course destroyed because there's an underlying crime, and the intent was to destroy the evidence.
+destroyed because there's an underlying crime, and the intent was to destroy the evidence.

-Uh, they have now announced today that they filed a Freedom of Information Act request and lawsuit against the Department of Justice for records of communications and payments between the FBI and the former British intelligence officer was fired, Christopher Steele, and his private firm, Orbis Business Intelligence.
+Tom Fitton and company, they have now announced today that they filed a Freedom of Information Act request and lawsuit against the Department of Justice for records of communications and payments between the FBI and the former British intelligence officer was fired, Christopher Steele, and his private firm, Orbis Business Intelligence.

-There's a lawsuit down in Florida, and we're waiting.
+By the way, there is information, there's a lawsuit down in Florida, and we're waiting.

-There's information apparently about Christopher Steele down there that I'm told is going to be very interesting, but when that gets released, we'll let you know.
+There's information apparently about Christopher Steele down there that I'm told is going to be very interesting.

-The time frame is March 9, 2017 through September 27, 2018.
+The timeframe is March 9th, 2017 through September 27, 2018.

-Now, don't forget the former associate deputy attorney general Bruce Orr testified at some point during 2017, Christopher Steele did speak with somebody from the FBI, but I don't know who.
+Now, don't forget the former Associate Deputy Attorney General Bruce Orr testified at some point during 2017, Christopher Steele did speak with somebody from the FBI, but I don't know who.

-And that's just the latest FOIA lawsuit, and then an extensive investigation into the Clinton-funded anti-Trump dossier, and it's used to obtain the Pfizer warrants in order to spy on the Trump campaign, which they did, which we now know, on top of other spying.
+And then an extensive investigation into the Clinton-funded anti-Trump dossier, and it's used to obtain the FISA warrants in order to spy on the Trump campaign, which they did, which we now know on top of other spying.

-I mean, the issue when when Bill Barr said spy last week, as it relates to the Obama administration spying on the Trump campaign, you know, all of a sudden the vapors, oh, oh, this is outright.
+I mean, this is why when we'll have Andy McCarthy on later, I mean, the issue when Bill Barr said spy last week, as it relates to the Obama administration spying on the Trump campaign, you know, all of a sudden the vapors, oh, oh, this is outrageous.

 How could he possibly?